 - Stay away from children’s puzzles with large pieces that are too easy to complete.
 Also, avoid puzzles that are complex or only include a few colors.
 Find a puzzle that’s challenging but not impossible.

 - Simple puzzles are appropriate for late-stage dementia.
 Puzzles made specifically for people with Alzheimer’s are available and include low piece counts and adult-appropriate images.

 - If your loved one has arthritis or has trouble picking up small pieces, take this into consideration when selecting a puzzle.

 - Pick a puzzle that has a pleasant picture, or may evoke memories for your loved one.

-Ravensburger, a company that has been making high-quality, premium jigsaw puzzles for 134 years, recently partnered with Target to offer a new line of 500- and 1,000-piece puzzles because anyone and everyone can benefit from puzzling.
+Ravensburger, a company that has been making high-quality, premium jigsaw puzzles for over 135 years, recently partnered with Target to offer a new line of 500- and 1,000-piece puzzles, because anyone and everyone can benefit from puzzling.
 (HINT: Start with the 500-piece puzzle.
 They’re designed to strike the perfect balance of challenge and solvability.)

 South Mountain Memory Care focuses on high-quality, personalized care.
 The brand-new building is a stand-alone memory care community, meaning that the entire building, staff, and programs are designed to cater to residents with cognitive issues.
 To ensure person-centered care and attention, we have accommodations for up to 28 residents.
 The building is divided into two neighborhoods (wings), each offering 10 private suites and 2 semi-private suites.